 China and the Church in China, Part 1: Genesis

 Editor’s note: Wang Jianguo is the collective pseudonym for a group of Chinese house church pastors writing and thinking critically about issues related to the spread of Christianity in their nation.
 They are committed to preaching a grace-centered gospel, developing resources for the church, and loving China’s urban centers.
 This pastor is currently studying at a seminary in the States, but plans to return to China once his studies are complete.
-You can read the next part of the series at this link: Part 2.
+You can read the rest of this series here: part 2, part 3, part 4.